 Mariscal Sucre International Airport is the main gateway to Ecuador.
-This airport is located in Quito, specifically in Tababela zone.
+This airport is located in Quito, specifically in the Tababela zone.
 It is 43 kilometers far from the Historic District (Old Town) if you take Ruta Viva; and, it is approximately 48 kilometers if you opt for the Panamerican Highway.
-So, the trip from the airport to Old Town could take between 45 minutes to one-hour, depending on the traffic conditions and the kind of transport you have chosen.
+So, the trip from the airport to Old Town could take between 45 minutes to one hour, depending on the traffic conditions and the kind of transport you have chosen.

-There are two public transport companies, called SOTRANOR Consortium, and COSIBO Consortium, which normally enter to Mariscal Sucre International Airport.
-SOTRANOR buses connect Quito Airport with the buses terminal at Rio Coca Avenue.
+There are two public transport companies, called SOTRANOR Consortium, and COSIBO Consortium, which normally enter Mariscal Sucre International Airport.
+SOTRANOR buses connect Quito Airport with the bus terminal at Rio Coca Avenue.
 Once there, you can take the Metropolitan Transportation System Ecovía which will connect you to the Old Town.

 This is a land travel option in a private bus that has air conditioning and free Wi-Fi.
-Aeroservicios operates between Quito – Airport, Airport – Quito, and works 365 days a year.
+Aeroservicios operates between Quito – Airport, and Airport – Quito, and works 365 days a year.
 If you choose this option you will go from Mariscal Sucre International Airport to the Old Airport located in the north of the city.
 You can find Aeroservicios counters inside the airport and the buses can be taken once you leave the airport.
 These buses have departures every 30 minutes and special hours on weekends and holidays.
 The cost of this service is $ 8 USD (one way).

 Aeroservicios also has door-to-door service, so they move their passengers from the airport to their homes and from their homes to the airport.

 Once you have reached Old Town, we invite you to enjoy it and get to know it on board the city’s only double-decker bus and its unique Quito City Tour of Quito Tour Bus.
-You can get on and off the bus as many times as you wish at any of the our stops with no additional cost, you just have to show your day-pass ticket.
+You can get on and off the bus as many times as you wish at any of our stops with no additional cost, you just have to show your day-pass ticket.
 Marvel at the cultural and architectural richness of the largest Historic Center in South America.

 If you want to dazzle with the unique atmosphere of Quito’s Historic District during the night, do not miss Quito at Night (departures Friday and Saturday).
 A safe route through the illuminated city, which includes a one-hour stop at the traditional street “La Ronda”.
 We are sure you will love it!